 Effie Lucinda Krause

 John Russell "Russ" Case was born October 27, 1878, in Spring Green Twp., Furnas Co., NE, and died September 16, 1953, at his home, 723 East Main Street, Bradford, McKean Co., PA, at age 74.
 Buried September 19, 1953, in the Case Brothers Lot #50, Block F of Little Valley Rural Cemetery, Little Valley, Cattaraugus Co., NY.
-He is the son of William R. "Will" Case and Addie Mary Fox of New York.
+He is the son of William Russell "Will" Case of Napoli, Cattaraugus Co., NY, and Addie Mary Fox of Leon, Cattaraugus Co., NY.

 Effie Lucinda Krause was born March 18, 1881, in Aldine Twp., Norton Co., KS, and died August 9, 1929, in Bradford, McKean Co., PA, at age 48.
 Buried August 10, 1929, in the Case Brothers Lot #50, Block F of Little Valley Rural Cemetery, Little Valley, Cattaraugus Co., NY.
 She is the daughter of August Ferdinand Krause of Schwabach, Prussia, Germany, and Mary Jane Abbey of Clarke Twp., Durham Co., Canada West.